Wyoming Sheep

 Sheep camp, Box Elder Creek, 1910.
 Photo by H. R. Daniel.

 In some areas such as Burntfork there might be two herders to a camp.
-Elinore Pruitt Stewart (1876-1933) in 1909 took employment with in Burntfork as a housekeeper for a Wyoming ranchman Henry Clyde Stewart(1868-1948).
+Elinore Pruitt Stewart (1876-1933) in 1909 took employment with Burntfork as a housekeeper for a Wyoming ranchman Henry Clyde Stewart(1868-1948).
 She began a series of letters to a former employer, Juliet Coney of Denver.
 Not withstanding that Clyde Stewart, to whom she later married, was a cattleman, Elinore was sympathetic to the loneliness of the sheepherder's life.
 She observed in a letter reprinted in her 1914 Letters of a Woman Homesteader:

 If you only knew the hardships these poor men endure.
 They go two together and sometimes it is months before they see another soul, and rarely ever a woman.

-Thus, without telling Mr. Stewart [Writer's note, In Burntfork there was a mutual hatred between cattlemen and sheepmen], for Christmas, Elinore and a neighbor prepared care packages for the sheepherders.
+Thus, without telling Mr. Stewart [Writer's note, in Burntfork there was a mutual hatred between cattlemen and sheepmen], for Christmas, Elinore and a neighbor prepared care packages for the sheepherders.
 On Christmas Day the two women made the rounds of the sheep camps in a four-horse sleigh delivering the goodies:

 There were twelve camps and that means twenty-four men.
 We roasted six geese, boiled three small hams and three hens.
 We had besides several meat-loaves and links of sausage.
 We had twelve large loaves of the best rye bread; a small tub of doughnuts; twelve coffee-cakes, more to be called fruitcakes, and also a quantity of little cakes with seeds, nuts, and fruit in them,--so pretty to look at and so good to taste.
 These had a thick coat of icing, some brown, some pink, some white.
 I had thirteen pounds of butter and six pint jars of jelly, so we melted the jelly and poured it into twelve glasses.